These databases can be used to locate scholarly articles and book reviews for children's literature:

 - Education Full Text

 This page presents brief tips and suggested search strategies for these databases.
-If you need further assistance using these or any other library resources, please stop by the reference desk in the main room of the Education Library or Ask-A-Librarian!
+If you need further assistance using these or any other library resources, please stop by the reference desk in the main room of the Social Sciences, Health, and Education Library (SSHEL) or Ask-A-Librarian!

 The Children's Literature Comprehensive Database (CLCD) offers a wide range of information on children's literature titles.
 It is a good place to look to find more information about a specific title, or to find books based on the genre, reading level, age range, awards won, and additional categories.